MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 ### To create and configure the Azure AD applications for Set-AIPAuthentication

 > [!NOTE]
 > This procedure is changed for the current preview version of the unified labeling client and the preview version of the scanner.
-For those new instructions, see [To create and configure the Azure AD applications for Set-AIPAuthentication - preview client]( )
+For those new instructions, see [To create and configure the Azure AD applications for Set-AIPAuthentication - preview client](#to-create-and-configure-the-azure-ad-applications-for-set-aipauthentication-previewclient).

 1. In a new browser window, sign in the [Azure portal](https://portal.azure.com/).